hiscom/business/annotations-use-cases/advising-herbaria-of-redetermination-of-duplicates.md

 ### 1.3.1.
 Primary actor

-Curators at herbaria that hold duplicates of the speicmen that has been redetermined.
+Curators at herbaria that hold duplicates of the specimen that has been redetermined.

 ### 1.3.2.
 Additional/supporting actors